 The main restaurant stretch along Xintiandi’s pedestrian street offers numerous great places to eat, but they are typically quite expensive.
 Polauner’s, the German restaurant, is surprisingly good with prices around 150 RMB per person, making it a relatively affordable option with fast service.
 But our biggest surprise in finding affordable food in that area was the Chinese restaurant very close to the cinema, 1930.
 The restaurant 1930 offers live entertainment in the form of jazz, I understand–wasn’t there when we ate around 6 pm on a weeknight, but it looked like some performers were preparing to play later when we left.
 What surprised me was that the Chinese food offered there came with price tags fairly typical for higher-end Chinese establishments in more ordinary parts of town.
 My wife and I ordered 4 items, two main courses, a veggie side dish and some dumplings, and the cost was a little under 200 RMB total.
 Not bad at all, though still twice what we would have paid in an ordinary corner shop in many parts of town–but the quality was excellent and everything tasted great.
 The menu is rather limited, though, and the fare is pretty simple.
 My twice cooked pork was flavorful but not extraordinary.
 The dumplings were nicely done.
 The garlic kale was tender and tasty.
 Service was meticulous and friendly, and they do speak English.
 A pleasant place with nice ambience, popular Western oldies being played, good food and fast service, and fresh air (at least when we were there).
 Now we need to try it when there is jazz being played.

-About Jeff Lindsay
+About the Author: Jeffrey Lindsay